(021) 427 1971

 Private Inpatients and Private Daycase Patients

-Private patients are liable for a private charge as well as any consultant charges for radiology, pathology and anaesthetics.
+Private patients are liable for a single, multi occupancy or day case private charge as well as any consultant charges for radiology, pathology and anaesthetics.

 All insurance forms must be completed on or during admission.